 Boston Tea Party participants honored with special markers

-BOSTON (AP) — The Boston Tea Party Ships and Museum and the city of Boston are joining forces to place commemorative markers at the graves of those who participated in the Dec.
-16, 1773 protest.
+The Boston Tea Party Ships and, the City of Boston and the Historic Burying Grounds Initiative placed commemorative markers at final resting places of about 70 people who participated in the Dec.
+16, 1773, protest.

-The markers will be placed Tuesday at about 70 sites in four Boston cemeteries, including the Central Burying Ground; Copp’s Hill Burying Ground; the Granary Burying Ground; and King’s Chapel Burying Ground.
+They were placed in four of the city’s oldest and most famous cemeteries, including the Central Burying Ground; Copp’s Hill Burying Ground; the Granary Burying Ground; and King’s Chapel Burying Ground.

 This year is the 245th anniversary of the protest during which colonists protesting taxation without representation threw British tea into Boston Harbor.
 It is considered a pivotal event that led to the American Revolution.

 In the future, organizers said they hope to place commemorative markers at the graves of Boston Tea Party participants buried throughout New England and the United States.